 Email marketing is one of the best ways to reach and engage with your audience.
 You can build relationships with your subscribers by sending highly relevant emails and launching useful drip campaigns.
 If your messages resonate with your email list, you can bring them down your sales funnel and turn them into customers.

-In this ConvertKit vs. Constant Contact post, you will find out the differences between both tools, their pros and cons, and who their target audiences are to help you make an informed decision on which between the two to choose.
+In this ConvertKit vs Constant Contact blog post, you will find out the differences between both tools, their pros and cons, and who their target audiences are to help you make an informed decision on which between the two to choose.

-- 2 ConvertKit vs. Constant Contact: Pros and cons
+- ConvertKit vs Constant Contact: Pros and cons

 In some ways, ConvertKit and Constant Contact cater to businesses from both sides of the spectrum.
-ConvertKit appeal to bloggers and content creator whose aim for using an email tool is to creating engaging powerful campaigns in the simplest way possible.
+ConvertKit appeals to bloggers and content creators whose aim for using an email tool is to create engaging, powerful campaigns in the simplest way possible.
 For businesses looking for more juice from their marketing tool, then Constant Contact is right up your alley.

-To better explain the differences between tools, below is the breakdown of each platform's unique features:
+To better explain the differences between Constant Contact vs ConvertKit, below is the breakdown of each platform's unique features:

 ConvertKit: Deceptively simple and powerful email platform

 Most email marketing companies focus on adding more features to their software.
 ConvertKit goes against the grain by offering straightforward features to help you grow your list and engage with them.
-It's considered by many as one of the best email tools to use that Spencer highly recommends it as one of the many tools to building your niche site on.
+It's considered by many as one of the best email tools to use, and Spencer highly recommends it as one of the many tools to build your niche site on.

 Founded by Nathan Barry in 2015, ConvertKit is for creators who want a simple enough platform where they can connect with their audience via email and make money off their creations.
-True to its mission, ConvertKit makes it easy for people to collect email and send campaigns to them.
+True to its mission, ConvertKit makes it easy for small business owners to collect emails and send campaigns to them.
+ConvertKit is basically an email marketing tool with landing pages that help you build your list.
 It compares favorably with MailChimp in terms of ease of use.
 Personally, I think ConvertKit is simpler than MailChimp and is arguably the most intuitive email service in the market.

 Below are features that separate ConvertKit from the rest: